-Minimum 2:1 honours degree in a numerate subject such as engineering, mathematics or physical sciences.
-To thrive in this degree you’ll need to have excellent mathematical notation and basic computer programming skills.
+Minimum 2:1 undergraduate honours degree in a numerate subject, such as engineering, mathematics or physical sciences.
+You will also need excellent mathematical notation and basic computer programming skills.

 Months of entry

-Robotics is increasingly important to a variety of sectors, including manufacturing, healthcare, aerospace, marine and many more.
-Cyber-physical systems, such as robotics and autonomous systems, the Internet of Things, the smart grid and cloud computing, are being used more widely
+Robotics is increasingly important to a variety of sectors, including manufacturing, healthcare and aerospace.
+Autonomous systems and robotics, the Internet of Things, smart grids and cloud computing are also being used more widely.

-This course helps you translate your existing knowledge and skills by developing your knowledge and skills in the key areas of robotics and autonomous systems.
-You’ll learn about sensing and perception, cognition and autonomy, control and planning and robotic devices and systems.
+This course helps you develop your knowledge and skills in the key areas of robotics and autonomous systems.
+You'll learn about machine and artificial intelligence (AI), robotic sensing and perception, control and planning and robotic devices and systems.

 You’ll be able to apply your skills across many engineering disciplines and you’ll use industry-standard CAD and hardware tools to design and analyse mechatronic systems.